Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 If you don’t have to show up to court, then the courts can grant a divorce any time starting:

-If you don’t want to go to court for your uncontested divorce, you can file a “Motion for Judgment on the Pleadings.”
+If you don’t want to go to court for your uncontested divorce in Georgia, you can file a “Motion for Judgment on the Pleadings.”

 This basically tells the courts that you are okay with the judge making decisions on the divorce without you showing up.